Poland: Migrant camps along Belarus border have emptied

 WARSAW, Poland (AP) — Polish authorities said Friday there are no more migrants camping along the Belarus side of the European Union’s eastern border, but attempts at illegally crossing into the bloc’s territory are continuing and becoming more aggressive.

+And Ukraine, which also borders Belarus, said it would build a border fence and ditch and hold military drills to forestall any attempted influx of migrants.

-Around 50 migrants got through a fence into Poland on Thursday, Anna Michalska, a spokeswoman for Poland’s Border Guard said.
-They included a family of five who said they wanted to stay and live in Poland, opening a procedure toward settlement.
+Around 50 migrants got through a fence into EU member Poland on Thursday, Anna Michalska, a spokeswoman for Poland’s Border Guard said.
+They included a family of five who said they wanted to stay in Poland, opening a procedure toward settlement.
 The others will have to return to Belarus, Michalska said.

 Hundreds of Iraqis flew back home Thursday from Belarus after abandoning their hopes of reaching the EU.

-Still, many migrants hoping to reach European soil remained in a heated warehouse that Belarus recently made available near the border.
-The migrants had been camping in a cold and wet forest since Nov.
+Still, many migrants remained in a heated warehouse that Belarus recently made available near the border.
+They had been camping in a cold and wet forest since Nov.
 8.

+A charity collection was held in Michalow, near Poland’s border with Belarus, with local people and some from across the country bringing clothes, blankets and other items for hundreds of migrants who have entered Poland.
+They are now in hospitals or in guarded centers for foreigners, waiting for their international protection applications to be processed.
+In most cases they are rejected.

+NATO Secretary-General Jens Stoltenberg on Friday reiterated his warning that the situation on the border represents a security challenge.

 Tensions flared at the Poland-Belarus border in recent days, with about 2,000 people trapped between forces from the two countries.
 The U.N. refugee agency says about half the migrants at the border area were women and children.